 Heated Oxygen Sensors

-The ECM operates in two run modes, open-loop and closed-loop.
-In open-loop, the ECM relies on a set of rules located in PROM to make fuel delivery decisions.
-It is constantly monitoring the oxygen sensor to enter closed-loop.
-In closed-loop, the ECM relies on input from the O2 sensors and other sensors to calculate the air-fuel ratio.
+The ECM operates in two run modes, open loop and closed loop.
+In open loop, the ECM relies on a set of rules in PROM to make fuel delivery decisions.
+It is constantly monitoring the oxygen sensor to enter closed loop.
+In closed loop, the ECM relies on input from the O2 sensors and other sensors to calculate the air-fuel ratio.

 Oxygen sensors are located in the exhaust manifold or exhaust pipe of the engine's exhaust system.
-The sensor measures the oxygen content in the exhaust stream and sends an analog voltage signal to the ECM that varies between 0 and 1 volt.
-The ECM uses this signal to control and adjust the engine's air-fuel ratio while in closed-loop.
+The sensor measures the oxygen content in the exhaust stream.
+It sends an analog voltage signal to the ECM between 0 and 1 volt.
+The ECM uses this signal to control and adjust the engine's air-fuel ratio while in closed loop.

 An oxygen sensor produces a reliable voltage signal after it reaches 600° F. This is due to the design and materials used to create the sensor.
-The most common type, the zirconia sensing element, is a conductor of voltage when it's hot and a resistor when it's cold.
+The zirconia sensing element is the most common type: a voltage conductor when it's hot and a resistor when it's cold.
 Oxygen passing through the element affects the voltage signal.
-It produces a high voltage signal (.90) when the air-fuel mixture is rich and a low signal (.10) when the air-fuel mixture is lean.
+It produces a high voltage signal (.90) when the air-fuel mixture is rich and a low signal (.10) when it is lean.

 The sensor can have one to four wires.
-A one-wire or two-wire sensor does not contain a heater circuit and does not send a voltage signal until it reaches operating temperature.
-Three-wire and four-wire O2 sensors have a heater that brings the sensor to operating temperature to produce a voltage signal sooner.
-The only difference between the two is that the three-wire sensor shares a common ground between the heater and sending circuits.
+A one-wire or two-wire sensor does not contain a heater circuit or send a voltage signal until it reaches operating temperature.
+Three-wire and four-wire O2 sensors have a heater that brings the sensor to its operating temperature to produce a voltage signal sooner than sensors without a heater.
 Therefore, a heated oxygen sensor is more efficient than an unheated sensor.
+The only difference is that the three-wire sensor shares a common ground between the heater and sending circuits.